aziretych/pokemon-client/pokemon-client/README.md

 ## Features

-- Search Pokemon by name
+-Search Pokemon by name
-- You will get:
+-You will get:
-  - Name
+  -Name
-  - Height
+  -Height
-  - Weight
+  -Weight

 ## Installation